Natural Resources Wales is the regulatory authority in Wales for a wide range of environmental legislation

 - tree felling licensing

-- water discharges (surface & groundwater)
+- water discharges (surface and groundwater)

 - water resources (abstraction, impoundment, drought)